-Remove tough stains with this easy homemade stain remover using just 3 ingredients from your cabinets.
-Costs 89% LESS than store-bought stain remover and it works great!
-Also, try my eco-friendly homemade laundry detergent to save even more money!
+Remove tough stains with this easy homemade stain remover.
+Uses just 3 ingredients from your cabinets, costs WAY less than store-bought stain remover, and it works great!

-This stain remover works on practically every stain imaginable (even tough ones) like grass, grease stains, food, even blood stains!
-Plus, it contains only 3 ingredients that I keep on hand.
+This homemade stain remover works on practically every stain imaginable (even tough ones) like grass, grease stains, food, red wine stains, and even blood stains!
+Plus, it contains only 3 ingredients that I regularly keep on hand.

 I am ALL ABOUT some cheap easy cleaning.